marlonvazrep/doctoral_thesis/README.md

 This repository keep the algorithms to data generate used in the article.
 Also contain the link to the created dataset  to this project

 # Access to image dataset
-Link to IDSET image dataset
+Link to ODUTF image dataset
    https://ieee-dataport.org//documents/odutf-image-dataset-robocuphome-brasil

    DOI Link: https://dx.doi.org/10.21227/9k7w-v820